Akellesh/BizCardX_-Extracting-Business-Card-Data-with-OCR/README.md

 This project is designed in PyCharm Community edition

 Process involved in the project,
-1. Extract business card from user
-2. Convert the text image in to text data
+1. Extracting business card from the user and converting the text image in to text data.
-3. Analyse and organize data in single format
+2. Analyse, organize and store the data as a single format in PostfreSQL database.
-4. Store the data in the database
-5. If required user can update the data
+3. Also user can view, update or delete the data.
-6. User able to delete the data as well
+4. Multiple users authentication build for login into BizcardX application.

 **Packages used in the project are,
 Numpy, Pandas, Pickle, streamlit, streamlit_option_menu, streamlit_authenticator, easyocr, psycopg2, re, io, PIL**